laravel/nova-docs/4.0/metrics/defining-metrics.md

 }
 ```

+## Refreshing Metrics

-## Refresh After Actions
+### Refresh After Actions

-By default, Nova does not live update metric results after running an action is executed; however, you may enable this behavior by defining a `refreshWhenActionRuns` property on your metric class.
-When this property is set to `true`, resource metric values will be refreshed live when actions are executed without the end user needing to refresh the page:
+By default, Nova does not automatically update metric results after an action is executed without the user manually refreshing the page; however, you may indicate that metrics should automatically refresh after actions have executed by defining a `refreshWhenActionRuns` property on your metric class.
+When this property is set to `true`, resource metric values will automatically refresh after actions are executed without the user needing to refresh the page:

 ```php
 /**